Laidybird/Discover-Romania/README.md

 (Developer: Veronica Preda)

-Discover Romania is Tourism site aim to attract pepole to visit the Country.
+Discover Romania is a Tourism site aim to attract pepole to visit the Country.
 The website was build using entierly HTML5 and CSS.

 Aim:
 Discover Romania aims to provide users with informations about Romania.
 It does this by providing clear and concise navigation throughout the site.